 Money makes many of us miserable.
-Study after study shows how financial worries make us fat, stress out our kids, cause us to lose sleep, and ruin our
+Study after study shows how financial worries make us fat, stress out our kids, cause us to lose sleep, and ruin our relationships.

 So what are we to do?
 Conventional financial wisdom starts with facts: how to save more, spend less, and pay down our debt.
 While those are clearly vital steps, I no longer think they are enough.
 To truly eliminate financial stress we need to question the very role we want money to play in our lives.

 Over the past few years, I made the shift from corporate employee to self-employed entrepreneur.
 Being a financially conservative money expert, the change from a steady, predictable income to a volatile, self-directed income stream was terrifying.

 Then I stumbled on a secret.
 Occasionally, I’d find myself having brief moments of feeling fully present, aware and grateful for life.
 In those brief, delicious moments I began to see how financial angst often comes from striving to be somewhere other than where we are right now.